Search a title or topic

 icon

 The Lab Beat is an inside look into cutting-edge labs at the UC Irvine Samueli School of Engineering.
 Award-winning journalist Natalie Tso visits the labs and presents their breakthroughs and visions in these engaging features.
-From biomedical engineering, mechanical and aerospace engineering, materials science, civil and environmental engineering, electrical engineering to computer science, The Lab Beat gives a fascinating look into the newest research at UC Irvine labs.
+From biomedical engineering, mechanical and aerospace engineering, materials science and engineering, civil and environmental engineering, electrical engineering to computer science, The Lab Beat gives a fascinating look into the newest research at UC Irvine labs.

 continue reading